dani-t-codes/ind-proj-1/README.md

 ## Description

-_{First independent project on the topic of the beginnings of my portfolio, made while attending Epicodus' coding school.
+_{This is my first independent project made while attending Epicodus' coding school on the topic of the beginnings of my portfolio.
+Some simple HTML, CSS, and Markdown language use is used.
 This project will be added to and improved over the course of my program with Epicodus as I learn more programming skills.
-Learn a little bit about my background, skills, style, and personality in this project.}_
+In the meantime, *readme* and earn a little bit about my background, skills, style, and personality in this project.}_

 ## Setup

-_{DT - to edit}_
+_{To access this project, please visit GitHub Pages and access the project in your browser at dani-t-codes.github.io/ind-proj-1}_

 ## Support and contact details

-_{Reach me at xyz_fixme at gmail.com.}_
+_{Reach me at danithompson74 at gmail.com.}_

 ## Technologies Used